rolspace/blazor-football-scoreboard/README.md

 The Compose file will start containers for the test MySQL database and Adminer.

-If the test database is started for the first time, there is an automated seeding process that uses the [footballscoreboard_testdb.sql](/scripts/localdb/footballscoreboard_testdb.sql) file to generate the tables and data.
+If the test database is launched for the first time, there is an automated seeding process that uses the [footballscoreboard_testdb.sql](/scripts/localdb/footballscoreboard_testdb.sql) file to generate the tables and data.

 Due to the size of the database, the test database container startup will take a bit longer.
 The database will be persisted locally in the /data/testdb folder for subsequent runs.

-Adminer will be available at the following URL: http://localhost:8081.
+Adminer will be available at the following URL: http&ZeroWidthSpace;://localhost:8081.

 ### Running the tests